Insider Selling: Duolingo, Inc. (NASDAQ:DUOL) Insider Sells 5,000 Shares of Stock

 Hedge Funds Weigh In On Duolingo

-A number of large investors have recently bought and sold shares of DUOL.
-Larson Financial Group LLC purchased a new position in Duolingo during the second quarter worth approximately $31,000.
-Blue Trust Inc. acquired a new stake in shares of Duolingo in the second quarter worth $32,000.
-GAMMA Investing LLC increased its position in shares of Duolingo by 350.0% in the second quarter.
-GAMMA Investing LLC now owns 171 shares of the company’s stock worth $36,000 after acquiring an additional 133 shares in the last quarter.
-Mark Sheptoff Financial Planning LLC acquired a new stake in shares of Duolingo in the second quarter worth $36,000.
-Finally, Fifth Third Bancorp acquired a new stake in shares of Duolingo in the second quarter worth $40,000.
-Hedge funds and other institutional investors own 91.59% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in DUOL.
+Larson Financial Group LLC purchased a new position in shares of Duolingo in the second quarter worth about $31,000.
+Blue Trust Inc. purchased a new position in Duolingo during the 2nd quarter valued at about $32,000.
+GAMMA Investing LLC increased its stake in shares of Duolingo by 350.0% during the second quarter.
+GAMMA Investing LLC now owns 171 shares of the company’s stock valued at $36,000 after buying an additional 133 shares during the period.
+Mark Sheptoff Financial Planning LLC bought a new position in Duolingo in the 2nd quarter worth $36,000.
+Finally, Fifth Third Bancorp purchased a new stake in shares of Duolingo in the 2nd quarter worth about $40,000.
+Institutional investors own 91.59% of the company’s stock.

 Duolingo Company Profile